What’s Next: GoLand 2020.2 Roadmap

 And of course, how could we resist adding something new?

-go list processes for multi-module projects into a single process.
+We will merge `go list` processes for multi-module projects into a single process.
 Doing this will fix the problem with gitlock, make the process easy to cancel, and eliminate the unnecessary generation of 100 progress bars when the project opens.

 — GO-9022 — A Rename refactoring for dependencies is in the works!
 In the event that you decide to rename your module, and as a result, need to do the same with all your dependencies, or if you want to upgrade a major version of some dependency, a dedicated quick-fix will make it easy to do so.